-Thanks to the beta and the public roll out, we know what to expect from the Galaxy Note 5 Marshmallow update and its features.
-The video below shows off the early software and it runs down many of the important changes.
+Thanks to the public roll out, we know what’s on board the Galaxy Note 5 Marshmallow update.
+The video below shows off the Galaxy Note 5’s Marshmallow software and it runs down many of the important changes.

-In addition to the new features and enhancements, it also looks like the Galaxy Note 5 Android 6.0.1 update is plagued with issues including battery drain, issues with Gear VR and other smaller bugs.
+In addition to these positive changes, it’s worth nothing that the Galaxy Note 5 Android 6.0.1 update is plagued with issues including battery drain, issues with Gear VR and other smaller bugs.
 These issues have extended to the Verizon Galaxy Note 5 Android 6.o.1 update.

 Verizon users are already starting to complain about battery drain, Wi-Fi problems and more.
 We expect complaints to pick up as the roll out picks up speed.